joemmalatesta/joemmalatesta/src/lib/posts/winning-hackathons.md

 ### 1. Start with the demo
 To host a good hackathon, you're told "every decision should have the hacker in mind".
 Likewise for a good project, every decision should have the judges in mind.
 As harsh as it may sound, the 5 minute demo determines what your last 23 hours of work were worth.
 For [Cheddarboxd](https://devpost.com/software/cheddarboxd), I knew I was going to feed the judges cheese before I even touched down in Dallas.

-### 2. Build 10% of what you initially planned
+### 2. Build 10% of what you planned
 "Wouldn't it be cool if it _______?"
-Yeah, wouldn't it be cool if your project actually worked?
+Yeah, but it'd be way cooler if your project actually worked.
 Remember when I said 50% of projects are half baked?
 Here's the main culprit.
-Ever project I've made has had 2-3 well built features and nothing else.
+Every project I've demoed has had 2-3 well built features and nothing else.
+You only have ~5 minutes per judge anyway,

 ### 3. Be Unique in idea, implementation, or demo
 You're not going to beat 100+ teams without being memorable to the judges.
 Luckily, there are a few ways to do this.

-### 4. Prefer no team to a stubborn team
+### 4. Prefer no team over a stubborn team
 As much as I love hackathons, it has never been a place for true collaboration.

 ### Random Quick Tips